zuozhenggh/learning-library/data-management-library/big-data/bds/setup-environment/setup-environment.md

    ![](./images/vcn-created.png " ")

-8. You can click **View Virtual Cloud Network** to view the details of the new VCN network.
+8. Click **View Virtual Cloud Network** to view the details of your new VCN network.

    ![](./images/view-vcn.png " ")